deepfakes/faceswap/INSTALL.md

 ## Notes
 This guide is far from complete.
 Functionality may change over time, and new dependencies are added and removed as time goes on.

-If you are experiencing issues, please raise them in the [faceswap-playground](https://github.com/deepfakes/faceswap-playground) repository instead of the main repo.
+If you are experiencing issues, please raise them in the [faceswap Forum](https://faceswap.dev/forum) instead of the main repo.
+Usage questions raised in the issues within this repo are liable to be closed without response.